Electronic Lockbox (E-Payments)

 - Initial consultation to determine the most cost-effective and convenient combination of electronic lockbox services;

-- Assistance in setting up all aspects of an electronic lockbox application including the e-payment web pages hosted by the State's e-payment gateway services provider, U.S. Bank (note: set-up of the agency's storefront web application is not provided).
+- Assistance in setting up all aspects of an Electronic Lockbox (E-Payment) application including the E-Payment web pages hosted by the State's E-Payment gateway services provider (note: set-up of the agency's storefront web application is not provided).

 - Assistance in troubleshooting technical problems experienced in testing and in production.